Orlando Drug Crime Attorneys

 - Trafficking heroin: Any person who knowingly sells, purchases, manufactures, delivers, or brings into this state, or who is knowingly in actual or constructive possession of four grams or more of any morphine, opium, hydromorphone, or any derivative thereof, including heroin, commits a felony of the first degree.
 If the amount is over four grams but less than 14 grams, there is a mandatory minimum sentence of three years.
 If the amount is between 14 and 28 grams, a mandatory minimum of 15 years applies.
 If the amount is over 28 grams but less than 30 kilograms, there is a mandatory minimum sentence of 25 years in prison.
 There are also mandatory fines, depending on the weight of the heroin.
 Trafficking over 30 kilograms carries a mandatory life sentence.

-Paraphernalia: It is unlawful for any person to use, or to possess with intent to use,
+- Paraphernalia: It is unlawful for any person to use, or to possess with intent to use, drug paraphernalia:

 - (a) To plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, or conceal a controlled substance; or